 💬 Featured Comment

 So why are homemade egg white wraps a great idea?
 Why not use flour or corn tortillas?
-Well, tortillas are amazing (duh!) but you might be looking for a low-carb wrap option to switch it up!
+Well, tortillas are amazing (duh!), but you might be looking for a low-carb wrap option to switch it up!

 All substitution options are a 1:1 substitution unless noted otherwise.

-How do I know when to flip the egg white?
+how do I know when to flip?

 When the eggs start to bubble everywhere on the top side, then it is ready to flip.
 See the image below for how the egg white wrap should look when it's ready to flip.

 There are so many tasty recipes to make with our egg wrap!
-Use this wrap in any way you would use a tortilla, the possibilities are endless!
+Use this wrap in any way you would use a tortilla; the possibilities are endless!

 - Fill the wrap with taco meat and cheddar cheese